leo-leesco/fun/README.md

 ## Recommended software

 Please install [opam](https://opam.ocaml.org/doc/Install.html) first.
+A recent version is recommended (at the time of writing, 2.0.5).
 If you have installed it already, skip this step.

 Then, install OCaml 4.0x, Coq **8.5.3** and AutoSubst by executing